Ethics, Compliance and Audit Services

 IA functions under the policies established by the regents of the University of California and by university management under delegated authority.

-IA is authorized to have full, free and unrestricted access to information including records, computer files, property, and personnel of the university in accordance with the authority granted by approval of this charter and subject to applicable university policy and federal and state statutes.
+IA is authorized to have full, free and unrestricted access to information including records, computer files, property, and personnel of the university in accordance with the authority granted by approval of this charter and federal and state statutes.
 Except where limited by law, the work of IA is unrestricted.
 IA is free to review and evaluate all policies, procedures, and practices for any university activity, program, or function.

 In performing the audit function, IA has no direct responsibility for, nor authority over any of the activities reviewed.
 The internal audit review and approval process does not in any way relieve other persons in the organization of the responsibilities assigned to them.